 IMPORTANT: Yearly, it is good maintenance practice to remove the engine cooling shroud and clean the cylinder head cooling fins thoroughly to prevent overheating and extend engine life.
 Make sure cooling shroud is reinstalled properly.
 This procedure will require removing the engine from the chassis.

 Check Cooling System Airflow

 Grass Buildup in Mower Deck Housing

-Before raising or removing the mower deck for cleaning, stop the engine, remove the ignition key, and disconnect the spark plug wires.
+Before raising or removing the mower deck for cleaning, stop the engine, remove the key from the ignition switch, and disconnect the negative battery cable.